Powerful Keynote on the Neuroscience of DEI

 - Is there any hope that we can unite as one people?

 National unity seems like a fantasy these days.
-Diversity, Equity and Inclusion efforts haven’t brought people closer.
+Diversity, Equity, and Inclusion or DEI efforts haven’t brought people closer.
+Many DEI efforts that were designed to meet quotas or avoid lawsuits have proven counterproductive.
 Leaders are longing for solutions to bridge divides and heal scars rooted in so many group identities.

-- What compels our minds to seek quick categorization?
+- What compels our brains to seek group affiliation?

-- How do we reduce the “Us-vs-Them” bias?
+- How do we reduce this unconscious bias?

-When Diversity, Equity and Inclusion efforts are not guided by science, more divisions may be created.
+When Diversity, Equity, and Inclusion efforts are not guided by science, more divisions may be created.
 Dr. Wu educates his audiences with the latest scientific insights into how the brain creates and confirms our group affiliations.
 He will also share proven, practical techniques that can bring people together.
 Diversity and Inclusion will flourish when belonging is cultivated.
-Dr. Wu is an international speaker.
+Dr. Wu is an international DEI leadership speaker.
 He makes Neuroscience easy to understand and apply.
-He is available for your corporate training events, either virtually or in-person.
+He is available for your corporate training events.